tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 When relying on a passphrase, it must be complex enough to not be easy to guess or break using brute-force attacks.
 The tenets of strong passphrases are based on length and randomness.
+In cryptography the quality of a passphrase is referred to as its Wikipedia:Entropic_security.

 Refer to The passphrase FAQ for a detailed discussion, and especially consider the Diceware Passphrase method.
+Also, you can check entropy level of your chosen passphrase here.

 Another aspect of the strength of the passphrase is that it must not be easily recoverable from other places.
 If you use the same passphrase for